Calls to report fraud in plastic recycling reporting

 The British Plastics Federation (BPF) say some companies exaggerate recycled content for monetary or marketing gain.

-The BPF feel a system must be agreed on a national and international level to ensure a level playing field for companies striving to incorporate recycled plastic content.
-This is echoed by the Organisation for Economic Co-operation and Development (OECD) in their latest report.
+The BPF feels a system must be agreed on a national and international level to ensure a level playing field for companies striving to incorporate recycled plastic content.

 They also call for investment in UK recycling infrastructure to make material easier to trace.

-The OECD's Policy scenrios for eliminating plastic pollution by 2040 claims comprehensive global policies to address the entire plastics lifecycle can reduce plastic leakage into the environment by 96% by 2040.
+The OECD's Policy scenrios for eliminating plastic pollution by 2040 claims comprehensive global policies to address the entire plastics lifecycle can reduce leakage into the environment by 96% by 2040.